 Chelsea FC strike YouTube deal

 The site will feature daily news updates, archive footage of Chelsea games, and other features including jokes from Chelsea physio Billy McCulloch.Restrictions in the Premier League's broadcast contract means live footage will not be shown.
+Content is produced by Chelsea Digital Media, a joint venture subsidiary owned by Chelsea and BSkyB.

 Chelsea's chief executive, Peter Kenyon, said: "We are delighted to work with YouT